dnigh/ScoobyRom/ScoobyRom/README.md

 *	If you want to annotate a new ROM, I recommend specifying metadata and a suitable search range sooner than later, you'll get proper ROM ID text (*internalidstring*, see next chapter) displayed in main window, better load speed and avoid looking at false maps.

 *	Records for 2D tables as well as 3D tables are often grouped together in the ROM.
 Looking at column *Record* (click column header to sort), you should see those table record addresses being close together.
-If record addresses differ a lot from most others, these are probably false results, easy to be excluded using tableSearch.
+If record addresses differ a lot from most others, these are probably false results, easy to be excluded using *tableSearch*.

 *	In many Denso ROMs, all 2D table records are stored together, then followed by all 3D ones.
 Therefore creating search range by taking addresses of first (valid) 2D table and last (valid) 3D table works very well.

 *	Another indication for bad tables is that their data, therefore also min, max, average are very high/low numbers (e.g. -1.567E+11).
 Sometimes even *NaN* (Not a Number).

-#### 5.2.3) ROM ID Metadata
+#### 5.2.4) ROM ID Metadata
 Borrowed from *RomRaider* ECU definition format, needed for *"Export as -> RomRaider def XML"* anyway.

 There is no UI dialog yet, you have to edit XML manually!

-In case you've got similar ROMs I suggest copy & paste the whole romid region, then edit required changes.
+In case you've got similar ROMs I suggest copy & paste the whole romid region (`<romid>...</romid>`), then edit required changes.

-ScoobyRom itself currently does only use these elements
+ScoobyRom itself currently does only use these sub-elements

 *	internalidaddress
 *	internalidstring